shnallapeddi/PregnancyToChildHealth/README.md

 streamlit run app.py

 Notes & tips
-a.
-If filters appear empty, first choose All in “Filter by Category,” then refine.
+1. If filters appear empty, first choose All in “Filter by Category,” then refine.
-b.
-Some CRUD actions are UI-level for exploration; the public Space does not provide persistent writes to a database.
+2. Some CRUD actions are UI-level for exploration; the public Space does not provide persistent writes to a database.
-c.
-For best performance, let the app finish loading cached data before running models.
+3. For best performance, let the app finish loading cached data before running models.